equinix-labs/terraform-on-equinix-workshop/docs/part1.md

 Before proceeding to the next part let's take a few minutes to discuss what we did.
 Here are some questions to start the discussion.

 * Can we create API keys without manually using the portal?
-* I really don't have many resources deployed on Equinix Metal, why should I use terraform?
+* I really don't have many resources deployed on Equinix Metal, why should I use Terraform?